-TAKE A PICK TAKE A PICK is one of the most promising young stallions we’ve been able to acquire.
-Just a 2013 born, by Sixes Pick and out of Sixes Playgun (by Playgun) going on back to Peppy San Badger, we have high expectations for his first foals born in 2016.
-Take A Pick is a full brother to Sixes Sixgun, Crofoot Ranches resident stallion and performance champion.
-He started his showing career the fall of 2016 in Versatility Ranch Horse, Reined Cow Horse, and Ranching Heritage Challenge and has already built an impressive resume including: AQHA World Champion Versatility Ranch Horse (with individual event titles in Conformation, Reining, Ranch Riding, Trail and Cutting), SHOT Futurity All-Around Limited Non-Pro Champion, and most recently, wins in the AQHA Ranching Heritage Challenge in both Open & Amateur Working Ranch Horse and Open & Amateur Ranch Riding.
-You will have to search a long time to find a ranch horse with such an incredible disposition and we're hopeful that will be passed on to his progeny.
-Take a look at his up to date accomplishments under his tab in Performance Horses on our website, rabrownranch.com.
+Take A Pick is one of the most promising young stallions we’ve been able to acquire.
+Just a 2013 born, by Sixes Pick and out of Sixes Playgun (by Playgun) going back to Peppy San Badger, we have high expectations for his first foals born in 2016.
+Take A Pick is a full brother to Sixes Sixgun, Crofoot Ranches performance champion.
+Although Take A Pick didn’t start his show career until the fall of 2016, he has already built an impressive resume including: AQHA World Champion Versatility Ranch Horse (with individual event titles in Conformation, Reining, Ranch Riding, Trail and Cutting), SHOT Futurity All-Around Limited Non-Pro Champion, and most recently, wins in the AQHA Ranching Heritage Challenge in both Open & Amateur Working Ranch Horse and Open & Amateur Ranch Riding.
+You will have to search a long time to find a ranch horse with such an incredible disposition and we’re hopeful that will be passed on to his progeny.
+Keep up with his accomplishments and videos under his tab in Performance Horses on our website, rabrownranch.com.

 C D Colonel Cummins